 Before you look to hire an employee, it is best to identify whether the work can be outsourced.
-Before you take on the challenges of finding and managing an employee, think about whether your support could be better provided in a different manner.
+Before you take on the challenges of finding and managing an employee, think about whether your office support could be better provided in a different manner.

 - Rather than hire a full-time bookkeeper as an employee, could you use the services of an independent bookkeeper?
 All the better if the bookkeeper does the books of others in your field and understands the issues relevant to your business.

 - Rather than hire a full-time marketer as an employee, could you use the services of a local marketing company?
 It may cost you less and you would get the services of an expert who has expert colleagues.